NVlabs/sds-complete/README.md

 ## Prepare the GT
-For each scan, download the GT data apply the mask and transformation to align it with the input point cloud:
+For each scan, download the GT data by applying the provided mask.
+Then apply the provided transformation to align it with the input point cloud:
 ```
 scans=["09639",   "05117",       "05452",       "06127",       "06188",       "07136",       "07306" ,     "01184"  ,     "06145",    "06830",   ]